Compare School Options

 • Business for Entrepreneurs.
 This course focuses on advancing a student’s existing skills and understanding of fundamental business concepts with a focus on entrepreneurship.
 Students will learn more about how macroeconomics affects the availability of business opportunities and combine accounting, marketing, and management skills to develop innovative business solutions.

 • Tech Ventures.
-This course helps students master critical concepts in technology necessary to launch their business ventures.
+This course helps students master the critical concepts in technology necessary to launch their business ventures.
 Such instruction often includes hands-on practice with business software and in-depth lectures about technology’s current effect on business development.

 • New Venture Finance.
 This course teaches students more about venture finance and venture capitalism, including how these forces have shaped and continue to shape the economy.
 On the most practical level, the course focuses on helping students assess whether the latest innovations are worth investing in and how to get started if they are.